 2. In patrol, LPRs should be placed where they can potentially have the most impact for crime prevention and detection, in those specific places, or “hot spots” of crime, auto-theft and traffic-related concerns.

 3. Patrol officers using LPR units should also consider staying in hot spots for 30 minutes or less, following the Koper curve principle, which suggests that officers are more effective in deterring criminal activity when they patrol in focused areas for relatively brief time periods.
+Though, based on a recent experiment, LPR-enhanced patrol at crime hot spots did not appear to have an elevated effect on crime prevention.

 4. Tailoring your approach to the specific type of area and type of data that you have to work with.
 See Chapter 3 of the Final Report for more detail, as well as the patrol tips offered on the left side of this page.